-System Overview
+2 System Overview

-Quick Start Checklist
+2.1 Quick Start Checklist

+Microsoft

-~ 0 N Older Onlocking.
-Microsoft Build a terminal server with the Microsoft Windows 2003 or 2008 Server operating system.
+- Build a terminal server with the Microsoft Windows 2003 or 2008 Server operating system.
 Enable Terminal Services.
-See Non-ThinManager Components.
-Create a Microsoft Licensing Server and add a TS CAL (T erminal S erver C lient Access L icense) for each thin client.
+See Non-ThinManager Components. - Create a Microsoft Licensing Server and add a TS CAL (Terminal Server Client Access License) for each thin client.
 They also require a normal CAL.
-See Microsoft Licenses.
-Create a Microsoft user profile for each terminal on the terminal server.
-Make sure hat the user is a member of the Remote Desktop Users Windows group.
-See Creating Microsoft User Profiles. apply appropriate security to each user profile using the standard Microsoft echniques.
-ThinManager nstall ACP ThinManager software onto a computer to create a ThinManager Server.
-See Installation of ThinManager.
-Create a Master ACP License and add enough Product Licenses for each ThinManager Ready thin client.
+See Microsoft Licenses. - Create a Microsoft user profile for each terminal on the terminal server.
+Make sure that the user is a member of the Remote Desktop Users Windows group.
+See Creating Microsoft User Profiles. - Apply appropriate security to each user profile using the standard Microsoft techniques.

+ThinManager

+- Install ACP ThinManager software onto a computer to create a ThinManager Server.
+See Installation of ThinManager. - Create a Master ACP License and add enough Product Licenses for each thin client.
 See Adding a Master License to ThinManager.

+Hardware

-Hardw e Establish the IP addressing scheme for the thin clients, Static IP or DHCP.
-See IP address Assignment. f using DHCP, configure Option 066 to list the IP address of the ThinManager Server.
-See DHCP. attach the terminals to ThinManager by either: Turning on the terminal and selecting the "Create New Terminal" option when the offline terminals are listed.
-Pre-creating the terminals in ThinManager and selecting the proper terminal name when the terminal is turned on and offline terminals are listed.
-Result Step 1: The clients will connect to the ThinManager Server and download the firmware and configuration.
-Step 2: The configuration will send them to the terminal server to login and start a session. s a good idea to schedule an automatic backup of your configuration.
-See Scheduling for tails.
+- Establish the IP addressing scheme for the thin clients, Static IP or DHCP.
+See IP Address Assignment. - □ If using DHCP, configure Option 066 to list the IP address of the ThinManager Server.
+See DHCP. - □ Attach the terminals to ThinManager by either: - Turning on the terminal and selecting the "Create New Terminal" option when the offline terminals are listed. - Pre-creating the terminals in ThinManager and selecting the proper terminal name when the terminal is turned on and offline terminals are listed.

+Results

+- Step 1: The clients will connect to the ThinManager Server and download the firmware and configuration. - Step 2: The configuration will send them to the terminal server to login and start a session.

+Note: It is a good idea to schedule an automatic backup of your configuration.
+See Scheduling for details.

-Required Components
+2.2 Required Components

-ThinManager Ready Thin Clients require a number of components to function properly.
+Thin Clients require a number of components to function properly.
 These include:

 - Terminal Services from Microsoft

 - Client Communication Protocol, either Microsoft RDP or Citrix ICA

 - ACP ThinManager software

-- ThinManager Ready Thin Client Hardware
+- ThinManager Ready or PXE Capable Thin Client Hardware

 - Standard TCP/IP network infrastructure

-Windows Terminal Server Operating System
+2.2.1 Windows Terminal Server Operating System